Whether we admit it or not, we love human extremes.

 But most people have forgotten the end of the original proverb.
 Jack of all trades, master of none—but better than master of one.

 Robert Heinlein put it more bluntly and more concretely: "A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects.”

 At Code&Quill, we prefer to be Jack if we have to choose.
 Because that way, we’re flexible and ready for more of whatever's coming.
 Because creativity is (in many ways) about drawing unexpected connections—and a wider pool of experience means more room for connections.
 (And yes, because specialization is for insects.)

 Here’s a case in five arguments: why creative, cross-trained, Jack-of-All-Trades people have it better, in life if not also in work.

 1. In direct competition, there will always be someone better than you.

 For our immediate purpose, an "expert" is someone who chooses primarily to specialize, to deepen an already-deep skill or talent.

 Let's be clear: the world NEEDS experts.
-We're not about to bitch if someone's curing cancer.
+We're not about to bitch about smarty-pants people when some of them are curing cancer.
 Plus, there's the tried-and-sometimes-still-true "go to college and get a real job" case for expertise, since experts are likelier to have real-world perks like: